dnaspider/dna/README.md

 <br><span title="The [t] key on the keyboard was pressed">`strand: test`</span>
 <br><span title="The input sequence [test] was found in the &#13;beginning of one of the lines in db.txt.&#13;Running trailing output...">`strand: *found*`</span>
 <br><sup><sup>===============</sup></sup>

-This input strand is what the program looks for in the beginning of one of the lines in db.txt.
+<br>This input strand is what the program looks for in the beginning of one of the lines in db.txt.
 If found it executes the trailing <a href="https://github.com/dnaspider/dna/wiki/api" title="Application programming interface">output</a> which simulates keyboard and mouse functionality as instructed.

 In the following example the output code looks like this `<bs4>hi<shift><left2><shift->` which pretty much says "press backspace four times, press h, press i, press (hold) shift, press left arrow twice (to select hi), release shift".